Hotel initially named as vaccination centre dropped from list

 It said: “The 37 centres have been confirmed by the HSE”.

+The Carlow location is said to be The Barrow Centre at the local Institute of Technology.

+The location is not on the list published by the Government on Monday night.

-In light of uncertainty over the Seven Oaks, The Irish Times asked the HSE today to confirm that all 37 locations announced last night would be used as vaccination centres.
+The Irish Times asked the HSE to confirm that the other locations announced on Monday night would be used as vaccination centres.
 The HSE did not confirm this.

 A statement said “This list is subject to change as the rollout progresses, and as additional locations are identified.”